edenspring/goodEats/README.md

 # goodEats
-Good Eats helps foodies find their favorite new foods
+GoodEats helps foodies find their favorite new foods